hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01 Control Changes.md

 ### Purpose
 This document defines the Change Control process for Engineering data.
 ### Definition
 Change Control is the process of managing changes to Engineering data.
 Change Control encompasses the required activities to analyze, perform, review, and baseline Engineering changes across all levels of the product and/or program.

+This process, including all subordinate documents in the **Configuration Management Handbook**, provides clear and useful methods to control engineering data across the complete product lifecycle.
+As a business activity, Change Control begins at Contract Award and ends at product obsolescence, and it is applicable to all programs and contracts.
 ### When to use Change Control
 This process must be followed whenever performing changes to Engineering data.